sharetribe/flex-docs/src/docs/operator-guides-listings/understanding-transaction-settings/index.md

 - One item: Stock quantity is always 1.
 If an item is sold, it is no longer available to be purchased by other buyers.
 Listing authors cannot re-open the listing with extra stock.
-This type works well for marketplaces selling unique art or pre-owned goods.
+This type of stock works well for marketplaces selling unique art or pre-owned goods.

 - Multiple items: The listing author can determine the number of items that are in stock.
 Buyers can buy several of these items up to the